JakubSokolowski/ach-ts/README.md

 Each line in an ACH file is always 94 bytes (or 94 characters) long, and the number of lines in an ACH file is required to _always_ be a multiple of 10.
 This means, if a file doesn't contain enough rows of data to be a multiple of 10, the ACH specification requires you to fill in the remainder of the file with rows of 9s until the number of rows is a multiple of 10.
-Of course, nACH will handle all of this for you, but it's aways good to know why it's doing it.
+Of course, nACH will handle all of this for you, but it's always good to know why it's doing it.

 ## File Anatomy